-Don't be too worried with the tweeter level Soft/Bright knob on the speaker and the bass level Light/Rich knob on the speaker.
-They should be at the 12 o'clock position pointing straight up.
+Don't be too worried with the tweeter level SOFT/BRIGHT knob on the speaker.
+It should be at the 12 o'clock position pointing straight up.
 This is the nominally flat position, and it will work well in most cases, in most rooms.

-The G7S will sound great, straight out of the box as it will already have been run-in at the factory.
+The G7T will sound great, straight out of the box as it will already have been run-in at the factory.
 Nevertheless, as you play your system for the next few hundred hours, the speaker will settle down more and begin to sound even better.